Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/hack battle.md

 Obviously, the blocks change the signal along the way.
 Maybe they invert it: ON becomes OFF, and vice versa.
 Or they only output the first signal they receive.
 Or they output what the _majority_ of signals is saying.

 The player that can think more quickly and logically than the other, will solve the code first!

-Visit my blog to read a [devlog](https://pandaqi.com/blog/videogames/one-week-games/devlog-hack-battle) about the development of this game.

 ## What's special?
 This was my _second_ "weekend project".
 Again, I wasn't able to fully create it in a weekend, and had to take 4 days.